ExpressionEngine/ExpressionEngine-User-Guide/docs/cli/built-in-commands/addons.md

 ## `addons:update`

 Updates an add-on.
-Add-on name can be selected (typed) in dialog or provided with `--addon` or `-a` option
+Add-on name can be selected (typed) in dialog or provided with `--addon` or `-a` option.
+You can also set `--all` flag to run all add-on updates that are available.

     php eecli.php addons:update
 or
     php eecli.php addons:update --addon block_and_allow
+or
+    php eecli.php addons:update --all

 ## `addons:uninstall`